razasalim/Fraud-Transaction-Detection-RF-Classifer/README.md

 ## How the code works:
 Please refer to the attached 'Project Description' PDF for details.

 ## How to Run the Code:
-- First, we need to doanload dataset from Kaggle [link: https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud] then  need to add the path 'FraudTransactionDetection_RFclassifer.ipynb' code
+- First, download the dataset from Kaggle using this [link](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud).
+- After downloading, update the dataset path in the 'FraudTransactionDetection_RFclassifier.ipynb' code.
+- This project uses external libraries such as TensorFlow, scikit-learn, pandas, and NumPy.
+Please ensure these libraries are installed before running the code.